 If my company is located in Michigan, do I need to do anything besides register?

-Yes, you must also obtain a food establishment license from the Michigan Department of Agriculture and Rural Development and receive a source approval letter from the Michigan Department of Environmental Quality.
+Yes, you must also obtain a food establishment license from the Michigan Department of Agriculture and Rural Development and receive a source approval letter from the Michigan Department of Environment, Great Lakes, and Energy.

 What is an approved source?

 Your water must come from a protected and approved source.
 Whether the source is a spring, artesian well or a municipal water system, you must have a source approval letter.
-Instate source approval letters can be obtained from the Michigan Department of Environmental Quality and out-of-state source approval letters can be obtained from the Michigan Department of Agriculture and Rural Development (MDARD).
+Instate source approval letters can be obtained from the Michigan Department of Environment, Great Lakes, and Energy and out-of-state source approval letters can be obtained from the Michigan Department of Agriculture and Rural Development.
 See the Bottled Water Step-by-Step Guide for directions.